thatcoderguy/Recall-Hosting/README.md

 A real web interface needs writing, with some branding features.

-The windows service still needs to support:
+The windows service still needs to support:<br />
-> IIS header create/delete/update
+> IIS header create/delete/update<br />
-> DNS record create/delete/update
+> DNS record create/delete/update<br />
-> tie into a domain registrar to register domains (e.g. Using fasthosts API)
+> Tie into a domain registrar to register domains (e.g. Using fasthosts API)<br />
-> database create/delete
+> Database create/delete<br />
-> FTP area & accounts create/delete/update
+> FTP area & accounts create/delete/update<br />
-> SSL certificate registration
+> SSL certificate registration<br />
-> Setup website monitors
+> Setup website monitors<br />

-> There is also an update class which can eventually be used for updating the service when a new version is released.
+> There is also an update class which can eventually be used for updating the service when a new version is released.<br />

-> Lastly, the worker class also needs to call a stored procedure that tells it how many commands are waiting to be processed, and once the count goes over a threshold, more worker threads are created.
+> Lastly, the worker class also needs to call a stored procedure that tells it how many commands are waiting to be processed, and once the count goes over a threshold, more worker threads are created.<br />

 The account service, and website monitor services also need writing.